ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Path Markers>Building Path Markers: Show inside waypoints colonists take to move around (not all buildings).
 Debug.Path Markers>Path Markers Game Time: Maps paths in real time (see Path Markers to mark more than one at a time).
 Debug.Path Markers>Path Markers: Shows the selected unit path or show a list to add/remove paths for rovers, drones, colonists, or shuttles.
-Debug.Reloads>Particles Reload: Reloads particles from "Data/Particles"...
-Debug.Reloads>Reload Lua: Fires some commands to reload lua files (use OnMsg.ReloadLua() to listen for it).
-Warning: Disables cheat menu submenus.
 Debug.Story Bits>Skip Story Bits: When a story bit appears; always select first option after slight delay.
 Debug.Story Bits>Test Story Bits: Test activate a story bit.
 Debug.Toggles>Anim Debug Toggle: Attaches text to each object showing animation info (or just to selected object).